 Mute Records founder Daniel Miller was presented with the Mojo medal by Depeche Mode’s Andrew Fletcher and Erasure’s Andy Bell – both long-term Mute artists.

 Although Mojo focuses on heritage acts, there were also publicly voted contemporary awards categories.
-U.K. rock act Kasabian received their first Mojo award, winning the Mojo song of the year award for "Fire" (Columbia).
+U.K. rock act Kasabian received their first Mojo gong, winning the Mojo song of the year award for “Fire” (Columbia).

 Richard Hawley‘s Mute/EMI set “Truelove’s Gutter” beat Kasabian, Joanna Newsom, Florence and the Machine and Paul Weller to the best album award.
 Midlake won in the live category, while the Low Anthem was named the Mojo breakthrough act.